keentux/unified-kernel-image-tool/README.md

 OPTIONS:
   --add:                Add entry
   --remove:             Remove entry
-  -k|--kerver:          Kernel Version [Default: 6.7.7-1-default]
+  -k|--kerver:          Kernel Version [Default: 6.9.9-1-default]
-  -i|--image:           Image name (should be end by .efi) -a|--arch:            Architecture to use [Default 'uname -m']
+  -u|--uki:             Path to the UKI name (should be end by .efi) -a|--arch:            Architecture to use [Default 'uname -m'] -e|--efi:             efi directory [Default EFI/Linux] -D|--default:         set entry as default (only with --add)
   help:                 Print this helper

 INFO:
+    Create or remove a sdboot entry for the specified UKI.
+    If uki from path (--uki) point to a binary outside the boot partition, it will try to install it into /boot/efi/.
-  Create or remove an entry to the UKI for sdboot installed for a specified Kernel version.
-It will search binary from '/usr/lib/modules/$ker_ver/$image'.
+    If uki just mention an uki name file, it will search the binary from '/usr/lib/modules/$ker_ver/$image'.

 EXAMPLE:
-  uki-tool sdboot --add -k 6.3.4-1-default -i uki-0.1.0.efi
+  uki-tool sdboot --add -k 6.9.9-1-default -efi /EFI/opensuse -u uki-0.1.0.efi
+  uki-tool sdboot --remove -k 6.9.9-1-default -u uki-0.1.0.efi
 ```

 ### f) addon